eth-educators/ethstaker-guides/merge-devnet.md

 Almost all of these commands will be performed in a terminal.
 Start your *Terminal* application.
 Any line that starts with the dollar sign (`$`) is a command that need to be executed in your terminal.
 Do not input the dollar sign (`$`) in your terminal, only the text that comes after that.

 Executing a command with `sudo` will occasionally ask you for your password.
 Make sure to enter your account password correctly.
-You can execute the command again if you fail to enter the correct password.
+You can execute the command again if you fail to enter the correct password after a few attempts.

 ## Installing Prerequisites